-Yield parameters
+Flowering and Yield parameters

 Effect of transplanting time

-In pooled data, yield parameters were significantly influenced due to different time of transplanting (Table 2).
-Minimum days taken for flower initiation (40.33) and days taken for 50% flowering (46.63) was recorded under the treatment T2 (4th week of February), whereas, maximum flowering duration (76.58 days), flower diameter (5.31 cm), average weight of 10 flowers (51.21 g), shelf life (30.13 hrs), number of flowers per plant (44.42), flower yield per plant (199.96 g) and flower yield per hectare (14.95 t) recorded when transplanting was done during 2nd week of February (Table 2).
-It might be due to that the crop transplanted at 2nd week of February may have resulted in better vegetative growth components as well as translocation of more photosynthates from vegetative to reproductive parts under congenial climatic conditions.
+In pooled data, All flowering and yield parameters were significantly influenced due to different time of transplanting (Table 2).
+Minimum days taken for flower initiation (40.33) and days taken for 50% flowering (46.63) was recorded under the treatment T2 (4th week of February), whereas, maximum flowering duration (76.58 days), flower diameter (5.31 cm), average weight of 10 flowers (51.21 g), shelf life (30.13 hrs), number of flowers per plant (44.42), flower yield per plant (199.96 g) and flower yield per hectare (14.95 t) was recorded when transplanting was done during 2nd week of February (Table 2).
+It might be due to the fact that the crop transplanted at 2nd week of February may have resulted in better vegetative growth components as well as translocation of more photosynthates from vegetative to reproductive parts under congenial climatic conditions.
 This trend was also reported by Kusuma and Thaneshwari (2021) and Dhakal et al. (2021) in marigold.

-Table2: Effect of transplanting time and spacing on yield parameters of marigold cv.
+Table2: Effect of transplanting time and spacing on flowering and yield parameters of African marigold cv.
 Punjab Gainda 1 (Pooled of two years)